pact-foundation/docs.pact.io/website/blog/2023-07-28-pact-open-source-update-july-2023.md

 That leads us nicely into what has Jo been up to this week!

-Jo volunteered at AgileConf Scotland, where she tasked with speaker support duties for a workshop.
+Jo volunteered at AgileConf Scotland, where she was tasked with speaker support duties for a workshop.

 A principles-based approach to create test automation strategies that work at scale, hosted by none other than Antonello Caboni (a Pact community speaker) & Nicola Sedgewick (a former CukenFest speaker).
 It's a smöl ol' world.